fastapi/fastapi/docs/deployment.md

 You can also easily use **FastAPI** in a standard server directly too (without Docker).

 ## Docker

 If you are using Docker, you can use the official Docker image:

-### <a href="https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker" target="_blank">tiangolo/uvicorn-gunicorn-fastapi</a>
+### <a href="https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker" class="external-link" target="_blank">tiangolo/uvicorn-gunicorn-fastapi</a>

 This image has an "auto-tuning" mechanism included, so that you can just add your code and get very high performance automatically.
 And without making sacrifices.

 But you can still change and update all the configurations with environment variables or configuration files.

 !!! tip
-    To see all the configurations and options, go to the Docker image page: <a href="https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker" target="_blank">tiangolo/uvicorn-gunicorn-fastapi</a>.
+    To see all the configurations and options, go to the Docker image page: <a href="https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker" class="external-link" target="_blank">tiangolo/uvicorn-gunicorn-fastapi</a>.

 ### Create a `Dockerfile`